 £14,045 per year (2020/21)

 Gain a degree which could put you at the forefront of advances in medical health.
 We will equip you to excel in a career dedicated to prolonging life, improving health and combating disease.

 - Start out with a foundation year which will give you the skills, knowledge and confidence to progress to honours degree studies

-- This course will receive accreditation from the Royal Society of Biology on graduation of its first cohort in 2018, demonstrating quality and a high professional standard
+- This course is accredited by the Royal Society of Biology, demonstrating quality and a high professional standard

 - Achieve your ambitions if you are considering a career change or seeking to immerse yourself in a new subject of study: the foundation year is your stepping stone to success

 - Develop the practical and intellectual skills that will give you a head start in careers in medical research, the NHS, health charities and biomedical industries

 - Explore how the human body is regulated, biological aspects of disease and illness, and the impact of environmental and socio-economic factors on human health

 - Undertake an independent research project, supported by own expert teaching team renowned for groundbreaking investigations into human health and disease

 - Select from a comprehensive range of optional modules to build a degree which reflects your own interests and career plans